open-mmlab/mmdetection/configs/guided_anchoring/README.md

 - In the Guided Anchoring paper, `score_thr` is set to 0.001 in Fast/Faster RCNN and 0.05 in RetinaNet for both baselines and Guided Anchoring .
-- We use 8 Tesla V100 GPUs with 2 images/GPU for training.
-- Inference time is evaluated on a single Tesla V100 GPU.